robertchase/blog/blog/content/posts/on-wisdom.md

 * Why did it matter to me that I was right?
 * Was my initial guess very close?
 * Do I really understand what she was saying?
-* Was I pretending that I knew about William the Conqueror?
+* Was I pretending that I knew more about something than I really do?

 If you're full of yourself, you won't ask these questions, or you won't be able to answer them honestly.

 # knowledge

+Knowledge is not a bunch of facts, but the structure and relationship of those facts.

 # experience